chocobearz/faisal-cids/README.md

 Check it was correctly read

-NOTE: if you ever exit psql make sure to rest the search path
+NOTE: if you ever exit `psql` CLI make sure to rest the search path

 ```
 faisaldatabase=> SELECT * FROM DATASET;
 ```

-Example output for updateDatasetTableAlzheimer.sql
+Example output for `updateDatasetTableAlzheimer.sql`

 ```
  id | name | geographicregion | timeframe | participants |           affliliation            |   access